Skip to main content

 Use of this site, and the interpretation of the information contained here, is subject to important terms and conditions.
 Use of this site and information except in accordance with these terms and conditions is expressly prohibited.

-The Ministry of Health is currently reviewing this recommendation.
+The Ministry of Health has accepted this recommendation.

 The Ministry of Health has provided the following response: The Ministry has a standardized process in place to review health technology assessments and funding recommendations.
 This takes into consideration Ministry priorities, implementation options, the need for consultation with impacted stakeholders, and funding considerations.